rtts/ialauncher/README.md

 MS-DOS games from yestermillenium.
 It uses the Internet Archive to download games on-the-fly and DOSBox to play them offline.

-{% note %}

-Hurrah!
+**Hurrah!
 The latest release 2.1.0 now has its own Windows Installer!
 You can download the Windows Installer here:
 [ialauncher-2.1.0-amd64.msi](https://rtts.eu/download/ialauncher-2.1.0-amd64.msi)

-Note: you will have to install [DOSBox](https://www.dosbox.com/) separately.
+Note: you will have to install [DOSBox](https://www.dosbox.com/) separately.**

 (You can also install IA Launcher using `pip install ialauncher` on any operating system, continue reading for detailed instructions.)

-{% endnote %}

 ![Screenshot of IA Launcher](https://i.imgur.com/WQhGrQy.jpg)